 Paula Reid – Adventurer

-Paula has been to 61 countries and achieved 118* of her ‘things to do before she dies’ including: Skiing to the South Pole; Sailing around-the-world; fire walking; glacier trekking; Hadrian’s Wall; the London Marathon; walking from coast-to-coast; trekking in West Papua; bog-snorkelling; great white shark diving… and many more!
+Paula has been to 61 countries and achieved 118* of her ‘things to do before she dies’ including: skiing to the South Pole; sailing around-the-world; paddling the Mekong; cycling across 9 countries; written 4 books; fire walking; Hadrian’s Wall; the London Marathon; walking from coast-to-coast; trekking in West Papua; bog-snorkelling; great white shark diving… and many more!

 * so far!